TonyGermaneri/pivot-form/README.md

 field _maybe_ (if it has a name) linked to the data getter/setter.
 You can get at these components at runtime by calling the following functions:

-* getComponentByName(name) - gets the first component that has a name that matches the first argument.
+* getElementByName(name) - gets the first component that has a name that matches the first argument.
-* getComponentById(id) - gets the component with the id of the first argument.
+* getElementById(id) - gets the component with the id of the first argument.
-* getComponentsByPropertyValue(key, value) - Returns an array of components that match the key and value passed into the argument list.
+* getElementsByPropertyValue(key, value) - Returns an array of components that match the key and value passed into the argument list.

 properties